mwpowellhtx/ServiceProcess.Extensions/README.md

 this nature.
 However, it pretty well contains the code that receives the IServiceBase instances and runs them.

+ProductionServiceRunner is also Thread and Task agnostic.
+These concerns are pretty well handled by AdaptableServiceBase derived classes.
+Interactive runners, on the other hand, do concern themselves with Thread and Task issues.

 #### InteractiveServiceRunnerBase

 InteractiveServiceRunnerBase is mostly self-contained, but does nothing to